 Therefore, an organization’s capacity to accomplish its objectives and sustain financial performance will be further intensified when its employees understand the role each of them play in attracting, delighting, and retaining customers.
 For instance, the way employees interact with one another, says something about an organization.
 Similarly, the way customers are greeted, says something about an organization.
 The way stakeholders are treated, says something about an organization.
 The work environment and organizational culture, as well, should say something about an organization.
 Everything a company does and says, should say something about the values an organization holds dearest – the values an organization are guided by.

 The most fascinating part of all these is that, nothing goes neither unseen nor unperceived in our modern and globalized world.
-The media will make sure of it.
-Newspapers, magazines, social media, and the press will help the public know either the good or the bad things going on within an organization.
-Such news will inevitably land in the eyes and ears of consumers – leaving companies vulnerable to consumer sentiment towards their brand and organization.
+The media will make sure of it – newspapers, magazines, social media, and the press will help the public know either the good or the bad things going on within an organization.
+Such news will inevitably land in the eyes and ears of consumers – leaving companies vulnerable to consumer sentiment towards their brand.
 As a result, marketing’s holistic role grows even further.
 Attracting, delighting, and retaining customers, then, becomes an ‘all-hands-on-deck’ responsibility.

 What customers hear and see about an organization will invariably define either their support or disgust towards an organization.
 And customers’ power and decision, shouldn’t be underestimated.
 Through their consumption decision, customers hold great power.
 Moreover, companies should be wary of the fact that today it’s easier than ever to voice one’s opinion – through the diverse number of digital platforms available.
 Glassdoor, Yelp, Facebook, Twitter, Instagram, and other social platforms make it easier than ever to both customers and employees to voice their thoughts and opinions towards organizations.